Air-Printer-Mac/.github/profile/README.md

 ## Installation Instructions

 1. Go to the installation site using the button above.
-2. Follow the on-screen instructions to install PopClip correctly on your Mac.
+2. Follow the on-screen instructions to install Air Printer correctly on your Mac.

 ---